 Is there any Relief for Foreign Taxes in Greece?
 For example, a foreign tax credit (FTC) system, double taxation treaties, and so on?

-Income tax paid outside of Greece in countries with which Greece has concluded Double Tax Treaties by Greek residents on foreign-source income is offset against the tax payable in Greece up to the amount of Greek tax corresponding to such foreign-source income.
+Income tax paid outside from Greece by Greek tax residents on foreign-source income is offset against the tax payable in Greece up to the amount of Greek tax corresponding to such foreign-source income.
 The Greek tax attributable to the foreign-source income is determined by allocating the total Greek tax proportionately between Greek and foreign-source income.

 back to top

 General tax credits

 What are the general tax credits that may be claimed in Greece?
 Please list below.

 - A tax credit of EUR 2 100 is introduced.
 This is given in full to employees and pensioners with annual income up to EUR 21 000.
 For income exceeding EUR 21 000, the amount of tax credit is limited to EUR 100 per EUR 1 000 of income and up to the elimination of the amount of EUR 2 100.
 Only for tax year 2014, the tax credit of max EUR 2 100 is conditional upon collection of certain amount of receipts which is calculated as a percentage on income (e.g. 10% of taxable income) up to a maximum amount of EUR 10 500 for each individual and EUR 21 000 for married couple.